There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 Genre: YA thriller

 About the book: At the top of a hill in Marchburg, Virginia The Goode School is a prestigious prep school known as Silent Ivy.
-It’s a boarding school for the daughters of thee rich and influential, accepting only the best and brightest.
+It’s a boarding school for the daughters of the rich and influential, accepting only the best and brightest.

 But now a stranger has showed up and things are changing.
 In a world where appearance is everything, as long as students at least pretend to follow the rules, secret societies and bad behavior are generally ignored.
 At least until a popular student is found dead.

 Final thoughts: I loved this.
 It reminds me of a Pretty Little Liars standalone in it being about a bunch of rich girls in a prep school.
 This is a little ridiculous too, but it’s still enjoyable.
-Teen dramas this this and PLL are my jam though.
+Teen dramas like this and PLL are my jam though.